Stephen Gogolev: 2014–15 season

-2015–2016 season: National Novice champion
+2015–16 season

 Moving up to the novice level, Gogolev again had a golden season.
 He won the Central Ontario sectional, the 2016 Skate Canada Challenge, and the 2016 Canadian novice titles.
 He earned another historical record score at the 2016 Challenge.
 At Nationals, he landed a triple Axel in his free skate and won by over 20 points.
-After Nationals Coach Orser spoke about Gogolev landing a quad Salchow in practice, and that he had been working on a quad toe loop while being mentored by fellow skater Javier Fernández.
+After Nationals, Orser spoke about Gogolev landing a quad Salchow in practice, and that he had been working on a quad toe loop while being mentored by fellow skater Javier Fernández.
 In his international debut in March 2016, he won the advanced novice men title at the 2016 Coupe du Printemps.

-2016–2017 season: National Junior champion
+2016–17 season

-Competing at the junior level, Gogolev topped the podium in all events he competed in within Canada.
+Competing at the junior level, Gogolev won every event in which he competed in Canada.
 He won the Central Ontario sectional, the 2017 Skate Canada Challenge, and the 2017 Canadian Championships junior titles.
 At Nationals, he came from behind to win the title over Conrad Orzel by a margin of four points.
-In February 2017, he won the advanced novice men title at 2017 Bavarian Open.
+In February 2017, he won the advanced novice men title at the 2017 Bavarian Open.
 He attempted a quad Salchow for the first time in international competition at this event, having included it in his free skate this season.

-2017–2018 season
+2017–18 season

 Gogolev competed exclusively at the senior level this season.
 He won the inaugural Skate Ontario senior men provincial title.
-At the 2018 Skate Canada Challenge, Gogolev ranked seventh in the short program and fourth in the free skate to come fourth overall.
-He came eleventh in the short program and ninth in the free skate at the 2018 Canadian Championships to end up tenth overall.
-Gogolev competed with a quad Salchow in his short and free programs this season and landed a quad toe for the first time in competition.
-Coach Orser confirmed that he is able to land all the quadruple jumps.
+At the 2018 Skate Canada Challenge, Gogolev ranked seventh in the short program and fourth in the free skate to finish fourth overall.
+He was eleventh in the short program and ninth in the free skate at the 2018 Canadian Championships, and ended up tenth overall.
+Gogolev competed with a quad Salchow in his short and free programs and landed a quad toe loop for the first time in competition.
+Orser confirmed that he was able to land all the quadruple jumps.
 He was a member of Skate Canada's NextGen Team this season.